jorgemanrubia/ib_ruby_proxy/README.md

 > rake
 ```

 [System tests](https://github.com/jorgemanrubia/ib_ruby_proxy/tree/master/spec/ib_ruby_proxy/system) use [`impersonator`](https://github.com/jorgemanrubia/impersonator) for recording and replaying interactions with IB.
 A recording is starting automatically for specs marked with a `:impersonator` tag.
+Notice you must [run the `ib_ruby_proxy` service](#ib_ruby_proxy-service) in the background for new system tests, in order to record the expected interactions.

 Also, [`concurrent-ruby` promises](https://github.com/ruby-concurrency/concurrent-ruby#general-purpose-concurrency-abstractions) are used to wait for callbacks to be received during tests.
 For example: